GiovaLomba/find_path/README.md

-- By default it uses `1` single process in a sequential fashion [ this because in most of the cases `1` process performs significantly better than more than one does.
+- By default it uses `1` single process in a sequential fashion [ this because in most of the cases `1` process performs significantly better than more than one does].

  You knows: *good fences make good neighbours!*